 - Vinegar - I recommend white vinegar for clear brine.
 You can also use apple cider vinegar

-- Spicesย - coriander seeds and black peppercorn add a hint of warm flavor to the pickles without overpowering the taste
+- Spices - coriander seeds and black peppercorns add a hint of warm flavor to the pickles without overpowering the taste

-- Salt and Sugarย - I highly recommend using Kosher salt for pickling as does not contain iodine.
-It is pure salt without any chemicals or anti-caking ingredients. sugar is optional but I highly recommend it to balance and enhance the tangy flavors
+- Salt and Sugar - I highly recommend using Kosher salt for pickling as it does not contain iodine.
+It is pure salt without any chemicals or anti-caking ingredients.
+Sugar is optional, but I highly recommend it to balance and enhance the tangy flavors

 How to Make Pickled Cauliflower